- Born and raised in Rising Sun, Indiana

 - Law Clerk, Honorable Richard Neely, Supreme Court of Appeals of West Virginia

-- Current Member of the Wheeling Symphony Orchestra Viennese Ball Committee
+- Current Co-Chair of the Viennese Winter Ball Committee

 - Past Member and President of the Wheeling Symphony Orchestra Board of Directors